1. Data protection at a glance

 What rights do you have regarding your data?

-You always have the right to request information about your stored data, its origin, its recipients, and the purpose of its collection at no charge.
-You also have the right to request that it be corrected, blocked, or deleted.
-You can contact us at any time using the address given in the legal notice if you have further questions about the issue of privacy and data protection.
-You may also, of course, file a complaint with the competent regulatory authorities.
+You have the right to request information, at any time and free of charge, about your personal data held, including its origin, its recipients and the purpose of its collection.
+You may also request that your data be corrected, blocked or deleted.
+If you wish to invoke these rights or have any other questions about data protection, you can contact us at any time at the address given in the site’s “Legal notice”.
+In addition, you have the right to lodge a complaint with the responsible supervisory authorities.

-Analytics and third-party Tools
+Analytics and third-party tools

-2. General information and mandatory information
+2. General points and mandatory information

-The party responsible for processing data on this website is:
+The party responsible for data processing data on this website is:

 Schlossmuseum Darmstadt e.
 V.

-The responsible party is the natural or legal person who alone or jointly with others decides on the purposes and means of processing personal data (names, email addresses, etc.).
+The responsible party is the natural or legal person with sole or joint responsibility for deciding on the purposes for which, and means by which, your personal data (names, email addresses, etc.) is processed.

-Revocation of your consent to the processing of your data
+Revocation of consent to the processing of your data

-If there has been a breach of data protection legislation, the person affected may file a complaint with the competent regulatory authorities.
-The competent regulatory authority for matters related to data protection legislation is the data protection officer of the German state in which our company is headquartered.
-A list of data protection officers and their contact details can be found at the following link:
+If there has been a violation of data protection legislation, the person affected may file a complaint with the competent supervisory authority.
+The competent authority for matters related to data protection legislation is the Regional Commissioner for Data Protection of the federal state in which our company is domiciled.
+A list of the relevant commissioners and their contact details can be found at the following link: